 Of course, these conditions could change at any time.
 Also, the department may refuse to issue the passport on the following grounds:

 - The applicant’s current passport is still valid.
 However, they usually give you a new passport if your current passport is about to expire.

-- The department believes when holding a passport, the applicant may travel abroad and commits a crime.
+- The department believes when holding a passport, the applicant may travel abroad and commit a crime.

-- It is in the best interest of a child not to receive a passport and remain in Canada.
+- It is in a child’s best interest not to receive a passport and remain in Canada.

 I tried to simplify these lists.
 Therefore, use them as broad guidelines only.
 Alternatively, you may visit the IRCC website for official policies.